Hjhirp/DSA-in-C/README.md

 # DSA
-Data structures and algorithms basic codes
+Data structures and algorithms basic codes in C language only